Teaching has been Rosie's

 vanished – certainly all ceramics classes - even in schools.
 As a

-She has had renovated a
+She renovated a

 lovely south-facing studio out of an old greenhouse with a superb